kishoregowd523/Login-Page/README.md

 - **Username Field**: A text input field where the user must enter their username.
 - **Password Field**: A password input field where the user must enter their password.
 The text is masked for privacy.
 - **Login Button**: A button that, when clicked, triggers the form submission for authentication.
 - **Error Message**: A red-colored message displayed when the entered credentials are incorrect.
-It notifies the user that the login attempt has failed.
+It nofify that  the login attempt has failed.

 ## 2. Front-End (HTML, CSS, JavaScript):
 - The page is built using **HTML** for the structure, **CSS** for styling, and **JavaScript** for form validation and submission handling.